chakravarthy392/AnsibleTerraform/Python.md

     A namespace is a system to have a unique name for each and every object in Python.
     A lifetime of a namespace depends upon the scope of objects.

+ 7. Statement, Indentation and Comment in Python :-

+    One of the distinctive features of Python is its use of indentation to highlight the blocks of code.
+Whitespace is used for indentation.

 ## II.
 Input/Output
  1. Taking input in Python